 Be sure to add a bit of text to describe your songs.
 Your fans will love to know more about how the music came about.
 So make use of your storytelling ability to add some inside information.

-Press Kit page
+EPK (Electronic Press Kit) page

 We hope this gives you some ideas when you go to design your singer-songwriter website!
-For more design inspiration, check out our Website Examples page and the Beautiful Website Templates category of our blog.

 Create your own singer-songwriter website that’s mobile-ready and easy to update anytime!
 Try Bandzoogle free today!